 As a dentist, we are always concerned about infections post-surgery.
 Whether you have a wisdom teeth extraction or need to have another tooth removed, there is always the risk that the area will become exposed to bacteria.
 To prevent this, you should rinse your mouth periodically with warm saltwater.
 Brushing your teeth is also important, even though you need to carefully avoid the surgical site.
 In some cases, an antibiotic mouth rinse may also be prescribed.

 Is a wisdom teeth extraction really necessary?

-At Colorado Precision Dentistry and Orthodontics, we understand that each of our patients is unique and so are their teeth.
+At Colorado Precision Dentistry, we understand that each of our patients is unique and so are their teeth.
 Whether or not you need to have your wisdom teeth removed by a dentist, will really depend on the size of your palate.
 If you have plenty of room for all of your teeth and your third molars, they can stay in place.
 There is no point in removing something that grows in straight and is healthy.
 However, any tooth that grows in impacted needs to be removed because it is posing a direct threat to your other teeth and roots in addition to being a target for infections.
 The best way to find out if your wisdom teeth should be removed is to call 303-481-0565 and schedule an appointment with our Highlands Ranch dentist office.
 We can make a recommendation and answer any other questions you have about the procedure itself.